 For more crayfish information or to report any sightings outside of Buskin Lake, please contact Daniel Smith, Tribal Biologist with the Sun'aq Tribe:

-Approximately 100 acres of wildlife habitat has been restored in the Camp Island vicinity.
+Over 60 acres of wildlife habitat has been restored in the Camp Island vicinity.
 This area is frequented by bears, deer, fox, otter, and other animals.
 Kodiak National Wildlife Refuge (KNWR) and KSWCD employees have worked together monitoring this site for many years.
 KNWR is a Kodiak Archipelago Cooperative Invasive Species Managment Area (KA-CISMA) partner.

 Camp Island, July 2002